onzfonz/comp227/src/content/3/en/part3a.md

 As a reminder, the json-parser we used earlier:

 - takes the raw data from the requests that are stored in the `request` object
-- parses it into a JavaScript object and
+- parses it into a JavaScript object
 - assigns it to the `request` object as a new property `body`.

 In practice, you can use several middlewares at the same time.